 OIT uses standardized tests to assess student learning at entry.
 The Center for Learning and Teaching uses the Educational Testing Service's Accuplacer exam to assess entry-level mathematics, reading, and writing skills.
 The results are summarized in OIT's Student Assessment Report (SAR), along with demographic information, SAT/ACT scores, and student responses to college readiness questions.
 Working with the SAR, advisors meet with incoming students to place them into appropriate math and writing classes.
-In addition, students with low reading scores are encouraged to register for an introductory psychology class with a focus on reading skills.
 The Math and Communication Departments track student success and the appropriateness of math and writing placements.